janetjoywilson/janetjoywilson.github.io/_posts/2017-01-14-I-love-words.md

 ![wonderthebook Picture]({{ site.url }}/images/blog/wonderthebook.jpg)

- [Choose kind](http://www.randomhousekids.com/videos/4psz-zixb4-choose-kind-campaign) and if you haven't read [WONDER](http://www.goodreads.com/book/show/11387515-wonder).
-Read my words ... read it!
+ [Choose kind](http://www.randomhousekids.com/videos/4psz-zixb4-choose-kind-campaign) and if you haven't read [WONDER](http://www.goodreads.com/book/show/11387515-wonder) - please get a copy.
+Let the story of August inhabit you.

+ Words.

+ You know I'm not succinct.
+B u t  suffice it to say ... please take my suggestion and read the words that move you; take you on a journey; stimulate your intellect; produce an ugly cathartic cry and begin again.

+## love, light and laughter

+ Those three words were shared daily with me in Kerala, India.... that's another story for another day.

  Sincerely,